gitlabhq/gitlabhq/doc/release/monthly.md

 Make sure that the CHANGELOG im master contains the following disclaimer message:

-> DISCLAIMER: The upcoming release contains empty lines to reduce the number of merge conflicts, scroll down to see past releases.
+> Note: The upcoming release contains empty lines to reduce the number of merge conflicts, scroll down to see past releases.

 ## QA